Forgot Your Password?

-Medical treatment is typically not needed.
+Medical treatment is typically not needed for postprandial hypoglycemia.
 However, severe hypoglycemia can lead to unconsciousness and seizures.
 In those that have diabetes, it can be life-threatening.

 Though it is not very clear what causes reactive hypoglycemia, many believe that it has to do with the foods consumed.
 A high carbohydrate meal could cause your body to make too much insulin, causing a dip in blood sugar after eating.
 Your body may continue to release insulin even after you have fully digested the meal.

 Other possible causes of reactive hypoglycemia may include alcohol consumption, medications you are taking, surgical procedures, metabolic disorders, and tumors.

 Insulinoma is a rare but benign tumor of the pancreas.
 This type of tumor can cause an excess of insulin to be secreted, leading to low blood sugar levels.